sailfishos-flatpak/main/README.md

 flatpak remote-add --user --if-not-exists kdeapps kdeapps.flatpakrepo
 ```

-After that, install applications with `flatpak install --user`.
+After that, install applications with `flatpak install --user appname` in terminal.
+It will ask few
+questions and install the application with its dependencies.

 To get applications recognized by Lipstick, run `flatpak-runner`.
 The runner will also allow you to
 set application-specific and default environment variables, Qt scaling and perceived DPI.